Hashicorp Vault is one of the best open source software to manage secrets. All secrets in the vault will be encrypted.

 When you access the vault UI, by default it will be sealed as shown below.

-Step 8: Initialise vault using initialise button with 3 key shares.
+Step 8: Initialise the vault using the initialise button with 3 key shares.

-Step 9: Download the keys using the “Download Keys” button and click “continue to unseal” button.
+Step 9: Download the keys using the “Download Keys” button and click the “Continue to unseal” button.

-Note: The key files is very important and you should keep it safe.
-For any reason if you restart the server or vault service, vault get locked.
+Note: The key files are very important and you should keep them safe.
+For any reason, if you restart the server or vault service, the vault gets locked.
 You will need these keys to unlock it.

 Step 10: Enter three keys one by one from the downloaded key file to unseal vault.

-Step 11: Once unsealed, login to vault with the root_token from the downloaded key file.
+Step 11: Once unsealed, log to the vault with the root_token from the downloaded key file.

 Thats it!
-You will be logging in to vault server with all default settings.
+You will be logging in to the vault server with all default settings.

 Hope this article helps with your initial vault setup on AWS ec2.
-For production use cases, you should have HA, SSL and other configurations enabled.
-Connect with me at admin@comtechies to such use cases.
+For production use cases, you should have HA, SSL, and other configurations enabled.
+Connect with me at admin@comtechies for such use cases.

 Thanks for the article.
 I started the vault service on ec2 instance but Iam unable to launch web ui either from Public or Private ip.